stnikola13/stnikola13/README.md

 ### Welcome to my GitHub!
-I'm a fourth-year software engineering student at the School of Electrical Engineering at the University of Belgrade, Serbia.
+I'm a software engineering graduate and master's student at the School of Electrical Engineering at the University of Belgrade, Serbia.

-I have a passion for computer science and love what I'm studying.
+I have a passion for computer science and I love what I'm studying.
 I'm also interested in artificial intelligence and bioinformatics!

 <br/>